ammitra/XHYbbWW/README.md

 ```

 The finished files will reside on the EOS, so use `scripts/get_selection.sh` to recover the selection directory, then just move those files to the `rootfiles/` directory

+**----------------- WORK IN PROGRESS -----------------**

+There is an additional directory `twoD_fits` which holds the JSON config file and python script for use with 2DAlphabat to perform the background estimation.
+These files are not for use with this repository, but the background estimation depends on the selection files generated in step 8.

 ## **NOTES**